Understand the Codes of Ethics and Conduct for Healthcare Quality Professionals

 Copyright © 2018 National Association for Healthcare Quality

 All rights reserved.
-No part of this white paper may be modified, reproduced, or used in any form or by any means, electronic or mechanical, including photocopying, recording, or by any means of information storage and retrieval system, without written permission from the copyright holder.
+No part of this may be modified, reproduced, or used in any form or by any means, electronic or mechanical, including photocopying, recording, or by any means of information storage and retrieval system, without written permission from the copyright holder.